hashchange/backbone.select/readme.md

 * Basic "Selectable" mixin for models
 * Basic "MultiSelect" mixin for collections

-## Credits, Copyright, MIT License
+## Credits, copyright, MIT license

 Special credits go to [Derick Bailey][muted-solutions], who created the original version of this component, [Backbone.Picky][].
 It is still around; see the [Backbone.Picky Compatibility section][picky-compatibility] for the differences.